Why are grains good for you?

 Wholegrains provide a significant decrease in risk factors for cardiovascular health and type II diabetes.
 Wholegrain consumption can also help reduce hypertension and obesity.

 They’re also very tasty!
-There’s a huge range of great grains, so don’t limit yourself to some bland white rice when you could try spiced quinoa or bulghar, perk up soups and stews with lentils and rye grains, or try all of the popping grains (it’s not just corn that pops!)
+There’s a huge range of great grains, so don’t limit yourself to some bland white rice when you could try spiced quinoa or bulghar, perk up soups and stews with lentils and rye grains, or try all of the popping grains (it’s not just corn that pops!).
+Have a look at buying in bulk for our packed down commodities - you can buy wholesale from us so the more you buy the lower the price per kilo becomes.

 Here's our guide to using grains, including How To Cook Guides and links to great products.